pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 ## Version 5.3.0
 #### Build 251 (2018-06-05)
+- **PHP 7.1 is required**
-CKEditor update from 4.6.2 to 4.9.2, for details see: https://ckeditor.com/cke4/release-notes
+- CKEditor update from 4.6.2 to 4.9.2, for details see: https://ckeditor.com/cke4/release-notes

 #### Build 247 (2018-06-04)
 The dependency `google/apiclient` was updated from `~1` to `^2.0`.
 The format of the private key file has changed from P12 format to JSON.